 Is the quarantine period shorter now?

 Yes.
 As of March 22, 2021 the quarantine period has been reduced to 10 days for vaccinated travellers.
-The quarantine period is still 14 days.
-Travellers must take a day 15 COVID-19 test, and can only be released 24-72 hours later if a second negative result is received.
+The quarantine period for unvaccinated travelers is still 14 days.
+Travellers must take a day 15 COVID-19 test, and can only be released 24 hours later if a second negative result is received.

 How do I prepare for quarantine?
 How will I know if I’m ready?